-In addition to the Pension Fund aggregate composites, we present what constitute two types of carve-outs; the traditional composites are carve-outs from the Pension Fund along the conventional investment asset class definitions of equity, fixed income and unlisted real estate.
-With the updated management mandate of January 2017, we included a set of composites that represent how NBIM has organised the asset management into three investment areas: equity management, fixed-income management and real estate management.
+In addition to the Pension Fund aggregate composites, we present what constitute two types of carve-outs; the traditional composites are carve-outs from the Pension Fund along the conventional investment asset class definitions of equity, fixed income, unlisted real estate and unlisted renewable infrastructure.
+With the updated management mandate of January 2017, we included a set of composites that represent how NBIM has organised the asset management into four investment areas: equity management, fixed-income management, real estate management and renewable infrastructure management.